-- k.
-Any student found guilty of misconduct defined in Section 2 (k) shall be penalized with suspension for not less than seven (7) calendar days, but not more than thirty (30) calendar days.
-Provided, that should the student be found guilty for the third time the penalty shall be Expulsion. - I. Any student found guilty of the misconduct defined in Section 2 (I) shall be penalized with suspension for not less than fifteen (15) calendar days, but not more than forty-five (45) calendar days; Provided, that should the student be found guilty for the third time, the penalty shall be Expulsion.
-In addition, the student may also be required to pay for, or replace the stolen property.- - m.
+- I. Any student found guilty of the misconduct defined in Section 2 (I) shall be penalized with suspension for not less than fifteen (15) calendar days, but not more than forty-five (45) calendar days; Provided, that should the student be found guilty for the third time, the penalty shall be Expulsion.
+In addition, the student may also be required to pay for, or replace the stolen property.\- - m.
 The disciplinary action that may be imposed for violations of misconduct in Section 2 (m) may take the form of expulsion, suspension from the University, withholding of graduation and other privileges, withdrawal of registration privileges (Sec.
 20), permanent disqualification from enrollment, (Sec.
 18), exclusion from any class, reprimand, warning, or expression of apology.
 The gravity of the offense committed and the circumstances attending its commission shall determine the nature of the disciplinary action or penalty to be imposed.
 [As amended at the 1051st BOR Meeting on 25 June 1992] - n.
 The Dean or Director of the unit may impose the penalty of suspension for a period not exceeding one (1) calendar year.
 If he deems suspension for a longer period or expulsion warranted, he shall so recommend to the Chancellor, who shall refer the case to the Executive Committee, for final decision. - o.
 Any disciplinary action taken against a student shall be reported to his parents or guardians. - p.
 Refusal to submit to the jurisdiction of the University by any student not enrolled at the time a charge against him is filed shall prejudice his future enrollment in any unit of the University.